 The foley, or a sound that represents an action on the screen is another layer that helps the sound become more real to people.
 With this video I did about half the “real world” sounds like crowd noises, motorcycles “vrooming,” etc. But even those layers for me become sound design and music depending on how I treat them.

 The video the Brewers put together almost has a dreamlike feel to it, so to put super literal sounds in it would have ruined that slow, dreamy vibe.
 I spent a lot of time treating these layers to make them feel more supernatural.

-Milan: Can you elaborate on that?
+CID: Can you elaborate on that?

 Dave: Crowd noise, for example, can be jarring if the video you’re looking at is in slow motion and cutting between different ball games.
 Just dropping a cheering sound on top of the footage would pull you out of the moment.
 So I play with pitch, reverb imagining and volume fading to make it feel more other-worldly and dreamlike.

 The other layers I love playing with are subtle noise texture that you don’t really hear, but if they were gone you might feel like something is missing.
 For the first 45 seconds of the video there is a layer of very quiet noise or hiss that sits underneath the mix.
 The opening shot of the city are affected to feel like they were shot on super 8 or 16mm cameras and I wanted to give a nod to that era of production by adding a sound that represents that look.